OpenLiberty/liberty-tools-intellij/README.md

 Liberty Tools for IntelliJ IDEA consumes [Eclipse LSP4Jakarta](https://github.com/eclipse/lsp4jakarta), the Language Server for Jakarta EE, to provide editing assistance for Jakarta EE APIs in Java files.
 For more information, see the [project documentation in GitHub](https://github.com/eclipse/lsp4jakarta#eclipse-lsp4jakarta).

-Liberty Tools for IntelliJ IDEA consumes [Eclipse LSP4MP](https://github.com/eclipse/lsp4mp), the Language Server for MicroProfile, to provide editing assistance for Jakarta EE APIs in Java and microprofile-config.properties files.
+Liberty Tools for IntelliJ IDEA consumes [Eclipse LSP4MP](https://github.com/eclipse/lsp4mp), the Language Server for MicroProfile, to provide editing assistance for MicroProfile APIs in Java and microprofile-config.properties files.
 For more information, see the [project documentation in GitHub](https://github.com/eclipse/lsp4mp#eclipse-lsp4mp---language-server-for-microprofile).

 Eclipse LSP4Jakarta Snippets            | Eclipse LSP4MP Snippets
 :-------------------------:|:-------------------------: